Purdue-ECE264-002-Fall2024-stage/HW06-CheckSpelling/README.md

 What To Do
 ==========

-You need to write a function called `countWord(char * filename, char * word, char * line, int size)` that opens a file named `filename`, counts the number of occurences of given word in the file, and returns it.
+You need to write a function called `checkSpell(char * filename, char * word, char * line, int size)` that opens a file named `filename`, counts the number of occurences of given word in the file, and returns it.
 If `fopen()` fails, return -1, and **DO NOT** fclose.
-Further instructions are in the comments in the function in file `filestr.c`.
+Further instructions are in the comments in the function in file `checkSpell.c`.

 Check Memory Leak